deserteagle417/RE3-Autosplitter/README.md

 * RE3 1999
 * RE3 (1999)

+##.exe File Name
 If using the REbirth version, your .exe must be named "BIOHAZARD(R) 3 PC.exe".
 All others should be named "bio3_PC.exe".

+##Special Note for REbirth Patch Users
 If you are running the REbirth patch, please make sure that you have the version used on the leaderboard.
 The current patch will not work with the autosplitter and will give a nonsense time readout.
 (It is intentionally unsupported as it is not allowed on the leaderboard.)

 ## Door Splits